harmen91/crowbar-overvoltage-protection/README.md

 ## 1. What This Circuit Does

 This is a **crowbar overvoltage protection (OVP)** circuit.
-Its sole purpose is to protect a 5 V load (specifically a Raspberry Pi) from a faulty upstream DC-DC buck converter.
+Its sole purpose is to protect a 5 V load (specifically a Raspberry Pi) from a faulty upstream DC-DC buck converter or other faulty DC power source.
+It can safely protect your device from input voltages up to 30 V.

 In this build, the power chain is: